openequella/openequella.github.io/guides/SecurityAdminGuide.md

 ## Privileges

-EQUELLA provides a privilege for every system task.
+openEQUELLA provides a privilege for every system task.
 Creating an ACL for an institution displays all the available privileges.
 In the Security Manager, the number of privileges for ACLs in subsequent levels depends on the child objects and associated tasks.

 All privileges are listed in alphabetical order below.
 Privileges have an associated object and most have a textual string; however the raw privilege only, for example EDIT_COLLECTION, is displayed in the Security Manager while the associated string edit this collection is displayed to collection creators when configuring security.